Go to the text of this page

 • Roam the Michinoku Coastal Trail: Tohoku’s Breathtaking 1,000-Kilometer Hiking Route

-Message from JAL Sustainabiliry Advisor
+Message from JAL Sustainability Advisor

 As part 3 of the "Sustainable Challenge" project, this project is again supervised by JAL Sustainability Advisor, Professor KANIE Norichika of Keio University's Graduate School.